UMD-DRASTIC/drastic/README.md

 export DRASTIC_CONFIG=settings
 ```

 The file at settings.py only needs to be changed should the Cassandra Keyspace name change.
-By default the keyspace is called Drastic.
+By default the keyspace is called 'drastic'.

 ## Functionality provided

 ### Models